bbauska/Coursera-Bootstrap/readme.md

 on extra smart and small screens.

 To add there, let me add in a button and apply some classes to this button.
-We\'re going to discuss more about buttons in bootstrap in the next lesson.
+We&apos;re going to discuss more about buttons in bootstrap in the next lesson.

 But to add a button in bootstrap, you would apply the class for this